ossia/score-docs/docs/common-practices/1-looping.md

 ## Loop branches

-Transitions actually connect to `Syncs` (vertical doted lines), therefore, transitioning to a specific `Sync` will execute or re-execute all connected branches.
+Transitions actually connect to `Syncs` (vertical doted lines), thus, transitioning to a specific `Sync` will execute or re-execute all connected branches.
 When several transitions are connected to the same `Sync`, the smallest loop will then always restart first and cut short all parallel intervals.

 ![Loop branches]({{ site.baseurl }}/assets/images/reference/common-practices/loopBranches.gif "Loop branches")